 You will be asked to complete an online room inventory checklist on our Accommodation Portal when you arrive.
 Identify any missing items and/or damage.
 If you do not complete the checklist, we will assume that the room is in perfect condition.
-For your communal flat inventory, the first person checked into the flat will complete this on behalf of all flatmates.
 A levy will be imposed on you for any damage during your period in residence or for damage not identified on the checklist.
-You can complete your room inventory on the Accommodation Portal at accommodation.auckland.ac.nz
+You can complete your room inventory on the Accommodation Portal at:

+accommodation.auckland.ac.nz

-Room and flat changes
+Room changes

 We spend a lot of time reviewing resident applications for room preferences.
 We ask that all residents spend a minimum of two weeks in their room before they submit a request for a room change.
-If after two weeks of being in your room you find you do want to move to another room you can apply in writing to the Resident Manager at cpsv@auckland.ac.nz.
+If after two weeks of being in your room you find you do want to move to another room you can apply in writing to the to the Resident Manager at graftonstudentflat@auckland.ac.nz.
 Please note that there is a high chance that we won't be able to meet your request due to full occupancy of the accommodation.